errrzarrr/FlexBox_Cheatsheet/README.md

 **`order`**:  we can apply the order property to individual items.
 By default, items have a value of 0, but we can use this property to also set it to a positive or negative integer value.

-**`align-self`**: Another property you can apply to individual items is align-self.
-This property accepts the same values as align-items and its value for the specific item.
+**`align-self`**: Another property you can apply to individual items is `align-self`.
+This property accepts the same values as `align-items` and its value for the specific item. `stretch` is the value by default.

 **`flex-wrap`**: Spread the items using this property, which accepts the following values:
 * `nowrap`: Every item is fit to a single line, default value.